TDStrasser/KookaBlockly-Reference/docs/source/pins.rst

 required to successfully drive a loudspeaker.

 .. important::
-  Please note that motors and loudspeakers should not be directly plugged into a Kookaberry connector.
+  Please note that motors and loudspeakers should not be directly plugged into a **Kookaberry** connector.
 These devices require special electronics to supply more power.

-  Plugging in motors or loud speakers without the necessary driving electronics may irreparably damage the Kookaberry
+  Plugging in motors or loud speakers without the necessary driving electronics may irreparably damage the **Kookaberry**.